** This article is updated regularly. It was last updated in November 2019 **

 Jinx can either refer to an object (or person) that brings bad luck, or be used as a verb.
 There is no single word equivalent in Polish, so ‘jinx’ has to be translated to ‘something that brings bad luck.’

 The use of ‘shallow’ to mean something that is not deep has no direct equivalent in French, so has to be translated as ‘peu profond.’
+The same is true in Italian.
 This is distinct from ‘superficial,’ which in French is ‘superficiel.’

 Insight is the ability to gain a deep, accurate and intuitive understanding of someone or something.
 It cannot be directly translated into Spanish, so the words for ‘perspicacity,’ ‘perception,’ ‘penetration’ or ‘intuition’ have to be used instead.